 Btecs are becoming an increasingly popular option to take either instead of or alongside A-levels.

 Most Russell Group universities do accept Btecs; you can find a full list of Russell Group universities and their Btec admissions policies in this article, as well as advice on applying to university with a vocational qualification.

 The University of Oxford will accept Btecs alongside A-levels, depending on the course.

 "Most of these [applied general] qualifications would not be suitable for making a competitive application by themselves, though they could be considered if taken alongside A-Levels, depending on the course applied for," the University of Oxford's website says.

 "When considering applications, tutors would want to see evidence of learning and assessment that would provide the skills and knowledge the candidate would need for the course they are applying for.
 Candidates are therefore advised to include in their Ucas personal statement information on how their qualification has prepared them for the course they are applying to," the website further explains.

 Applicants should check the university's specific requirements for the course they're interested in.

 The University of Cambridge would not generally accept a Btec in place of the required A-levels – the university advises potential applicants taking a mix of qualifications to speak to a college admissions tutor as early as possible to find out more.

-Check out our full Oxbridge application section, covering everything from Oxbridge application myths to outreach programmes and summer residentials you could attend.
+Check out our full Oxbridge application section, covering everything from Oxbridge application myths to outreach programmes.